gofair-foundation/fsr_qualification/CONTRIBUTING.md

 6. **git status** should show you now that changes should be committed
 7. Then use the command to commit it to your local copy e.g. : **git commit -m “text (disapproved FSR nanopub)”**
 8. To add this commit to the existing Pull Request you need to use the command e.g.: **git push**
-9. Go back to your branch on GitHub and click on contribute: **Open pull request**
 10. **Merge pull request** and **confirm merge,** which closes the issue
 11. Delete the branch you created on github
 12. In the command prompt: **git switch main**